Horsetail Fall (Yosemite)

 Filters

-Years ago I used to use a graduated neutral density filter to keep from washing out the color in the bright sky, but today’s cameras all have enough dynamic range to handle the exposure if you monitor your histogram.
-A polarizer cuts reflections will alter your results, so if you have one on, make sure you orient it properly.
-I often have a difficult time deciding between maximizing and minimizing the reflections with my polarizer, so I hedge my bets and shoot both ways.
+A polarizer cuts reflections and will alter your results, but I wouldn’t call it essential.
+If you do choose to use a polarizer, make sure you check its orientation.
+Photographing Horsetail Fall, I often have a difficult time deciding between maximizing and minimizing the reflections with my polarizer, so I hedge my bets and shoot it both ways.
 I’ve found that when Horsetail is flowing, minimizing the reflection is best; when Horsetail is simply a wet or icy stain (bummer), maximizing the reflection works better.
 Either way, it’s best to just shoot it both ways and decide later.

 Exposure